The Growth of Christianity

 As the narrative progressed, the Spirit continued to guide—in such situations as the ordination of Saul (Acts 9:17), in the acceptance of Gentiles into the church (Acts 10:44–47), in the separation of Barnabas and Saul for missionary work (Acts 13:2–4), in the Council of Jerusalem (Acts 15:28), and in Paul’s missionary journeys (Acts 16:6, 7).

-Thus, the rising of Christianity from a Jewish sect grew to an international religion, until the time when Paul could figuratively say that the gospel “was preached to every creature which is under heaven” (Col. 1:23).
+Thus, the growth of Christianity from a Jewish sect evolved to an international religion, until the time when Paul could figuratively say that the gospel “was preached to every creature which is under heaven” (Colossians 1:23).

 In His service,